Where can I get an interest-free loan?

 Interest-free overdrafts

-Some bank accounts with an interest-free overdraft allow you spend into your overdraft up to a certain amount without paying interest.
+Some bank accounts with an interest-free overdraft allow you to spend into your overdraft up to a certain amount without paying interest.

 If you continue to spend past this point, you will pay interest on anything you’ve spent over the interest-free amount.